phoenixframework/phoenix/guides/controllers.md

 Generally speaking, once all assigns are configured, we invoke the view layer.
 The view layer then renders `show.html` alongside the layout and a response is sent back to the browser.

-[Views, Components, and templates](views.html) have their own guide, so we won't spend much time on them here.
+[Components and templates](components.html) have their own guide, so we won't spend much time on them here.
 What we will look at is how to assign a different layout, or none at all, from inside a controller action.

 ### Assigning layouts